 Undergraduate Radiology Education

-We also act as faculty advisors for students applying for radiology residency, meeting with them both as a group and individually to help them through the application and interview process.
+Radiology faculty also act as advisors for students applying to Radiology, meeting with them as a group and individually to help them through the application and interview process for residency.